pyrsia/.github/profile/readme.md

 ## Get Involved

-Right now, open communities are building amazing software together, and there are excellent "good first issue" opportunities, if you're looking to get involved.
+Right now, an inclusive community is building amazing software together, and there are excellent "good first issue" opportunities, if you're looking to get involved.

 * [Explore featured projects](https://github.com/orgs/pyrsia/repositories)